xnfo-dart/formatter_server/lib/README.md

 ***
 ## Analyzer notes

-The analyzer has handly classes totally abstracted from the analysis side, for handling `File overlays` (it would make a nice library if expanded)
+The analyzer has some classes totally abstracted from the analysis side, for example the one for handling `File overlays` (it would make a nice library if expanded)

->It was already done, tested, so no need to reinvent anything.
+>The reason for using analysis_server is that it was already done, tested, so no need to reinvent anything.
 Saves time.

 This had to be done because the analysis_plugin doesn't hook in edit.format requests, so forking the stdio server seemed like a balanced aproach. the analysis_server now uses [Language Server Provider](https://microsoft.github.io/language-server-protocol/).